SimonShapiro/Graph-Based-Knowledge-Manager/README.md

 * webpack
 * pouchdb

-## What is graph-based knowedlge representation
+## What is graph-based knowedlge representation?
 We most commonly come across graph-based knowledge representations in the development of conceptual schemas for database systems.
 The conceptual schema is a map that describes the semantics of an organization and represents a series of assertions about its nature.

+The easiest way to understand this is through an illustration.

+### Example of conceptual schema
+Suppose we want to record information about companies and their shareholders and directors.
+The conceptual schema (below) illustrates some of the key assertions that can be made.